University Student Housing

 Eligibility Requirements:

-- Tenants must have a primary role of student.
-Students meeting all other criteria, who are also an MSU employee at .75 FTE or greater are not eligible to reside in student housing.
+- The Student must have a primary role as a student.
+Students meeting all other criteria who are also an MSU employee at .75 FTE or greater are not eligible to reside in student housing.

-- Undergraduate students should be in their first undergraduate degree and not exceed six years (72 months) living on campus.
+- Students may continue to live in University Student Housing if they progress to the next degree level, provided it is their first degree at that level.
+Undergraduate students should be in their first undergraduate degree and not exceed six years (72 months) living on campus.

-- Master degree students should be in their first master degree program and not exceed three years (36 months) living on campus.
+- Master's degree students should be in their first master's degree program and not exceed three years (36 months) living on campus.

 - Doctoral students should be in their first doctoral program and not exceed six years (72 months) living on campus.